Click Here To Download The Reception Coverage Document

 Our children learn through a play based environment, where they explore and access challenges throughout their learning day.
 The children are encouraged to become independent learners and apply skills they have acquired.
 Skills are taught through a range of approaches and include, whole class based activities, small group activities and independent learning.
 We also encourage our children to share their interests and contribute to what they would like to learn next, especially through their topic learning.

 Our reception children have access to a large outdoor space to further develop their skills throughout their learning day.
-The outdoor learning is an opportunity to further develop the provision that takes place indoors and create new learning opportunities also!
-The children have access to a range of equipment that includes bikes, climbing equipment, loose part to build and create with, a maths and literacy resources, balls, skipping ropes, large construction building as well as a mud kitchen!
+The outdoor learning is an opportunity to further develop the provision that takes place indoors.
+The children have access to a range of equipment that includes bikes, climbing equipment, loose parts to build and create with, maths and literacy resources, balls, skipping ropes, large construction building as well as a mud kitchen!

-Our Reception children take part in a weekly bikeability session and yoga session.
-These are led by trained expert tutors.
-The children really look forward to these sessions!
-They learn essential skills of balance, co-ordination and mindfulness.
+Our Reception children take part in a weekly balance ability session and yoga session.
+These are led by our expert tutors.
+The children learn essential skills of balance, co-ordination and mindfulness.
 Watch this space to how well Truth class are getting on!